IBM/csm-dach-cloud-native-labs/additional/microservices.md

 To create a edge route, use the following command:
 ```
-eramon:~$ oc create route edge wordpress-secure --service=wordpress
+user1:~$ oc create route edge wordpress-secure --service=wordpress
 ```
 Now if we describe the avaiable routes, we'll see two of them - an insecure one and a secure one with edge termination:
 ```
-eramon:~$ oc get routes
+user1:~$ oc get routes
 NAME               HOST/PORT                                                                                                            PATH   SERVICES    PORT       TERMINATION   WILDCARD
 wordpress          wordpress-microservices.externaldemo-5115c94768819e85b5dd426c66340439-0000.eu-de.containers.appdomain.cloud                 wordpress   8080-tcp                 None
 wordpress-secure   wordpress-secure-microservices.externaldemo-5115c94768819e85b5dd426c66340439-0000.eu-de.containers.appdomain.cloud          wordpress   8080-tcp   edge          None
 ```

 On your browser, try to access "https://" followed by the path of the secure route, which is part of the output of the last command.

 ![Alt text](secure.png?raw=true "Wordpress")

 This time the browser considers the site to be secure.
 If you click on the little lock on the left upper side, you can find information about the certificate:

 ![Alt text](certificate.png?raw=true "Wordpress HTTPS")

 When creating an edge route, you can provide your certificate and key.
-In this case, we didn't, since openshift automatically creates a Let's Encrypt certificate - which is trusted - which is used to encrypt the route.
+In this case, we didn't, since openshift automatically creates a Let's Encrypt certificate, which is trusted and used to encrypt the route.
 Take a look at the certificate:

 ![Alt text](certificate.png?raw=true "Certificate")

 _Let's Encrypt is a non-profit certificate authority run by Internet Security Research Group (ISRG) that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge.
 It is the world's largest certificate authority._